ARUNSRINIVASAN12/ARUNSRINIVASAN12/README.md

 📫 How to reach me **arunsrinivasan1210@gmail.com**

-⚡ Fun fact: Most people have difficulty in spelling my full name.
-Give it a try 🙃
+⚡ Fun fact: Most people have difficulty in spelling my full name, Give it a try 🙃

 ![line](https://user-images.githubusercontent.com/86270481/225366031-44877c54-647e-4dfe-8b05-a639eb1a8211.gif)